mastercomfig/mastercomfig/docs/customization/custom_configs.md

 You can use `user/pre_comfig.cfg` to run things before `comfig.cfg`, and `user/post_comfig.cfg` to run things after `comfig.cfg`.

-Examples of `user/pre_comfig.cfg` uses can be things like customizing your preset like detailed above, or turning on debugging options to monitor the launch process of mastercomfig itself.
+Examples of `user/pre_comfig.cfg` uses can be things like customizing your preset like detailed above, or turning on debugging options to monitor the launch process of mastercomfig itself (ex: `sv_cheats 1;mat_debugalttab 1`).

 Uses of `user/post_comfig.cfg` are rarer, but still valid.
 With this, you can directly override all aliases defined in mastercomfig's core.
 This can be used for changing the default modules file, making your own modules or module levels, or customizing the built-in ones, and more!